stulp/dmpbbo/README.md

 + <a href="dmpbbo/bbo_of_dmps">dmpbbo/bbo_of_dmps</a> : examples and helper functions for applying black-box optimization to the optimization of DMP parameters.

 The function approximators are trained with input and target data, and a DMP is trained with a demonstrated trajectory.
 These trained model can be saved to the json format, and then be read by the C++ code in  <a href="src/">src/</a> (with <a href="https://github.com/nlohmann/json">nlohmann::json</a>).
 The DMP integration functions that are called inside the control loop are all real-time, in the sense that they do not dynamically allocate memory, and not computationally intensive (mainly the multiplication of small matrices).
 The design pattern behind dmpbbo is thus "Train in Python.
-Execute in C++.".
+Execute in C++.", as illustrated in the image below.

 As the optimization algorithm responsible for generating exploratory samples and updating the DMP parameters need not be real-time, requires intermediate visualization for monitoring purposes, and is more easily implemented in a script, the `bbo` and `bbo_of_dmps` subpackages have not been implemented in C++.

-Summarizing:
+To see a concrete example of how the Python and C++ implementations are intended to work together, please see <a href="demos/robot/">`demos/robot/`</a>.
+Here, the optimization is done in Python, but a simulated "robot" executes the DMPs in C++.

 ![Training and prediction/integration in Python/C++](tutorial/images/python_cpp.png)

-To see how the Python and C++ implementations are intended to work together, please see `demos/robot/`.
-Here, the optimization is done in Python, but a simulated "robot" executes the DMPs in C++.

 ##  Research background